1. Autopsy results released in early October 2017 determined that Kenneka Jenkins death was an accident.

 According to a spokesperson for the Crowne Plaza Hotel, there is no footage available of Kenneka Jenkins walking into the hotel freezer, CBS Chicago reported Wednesday.
 The Rosemont, Illinois, hotel does not have a "video camera trained on the freezer," where Jenkins body was found, the station reported.
 The video clips released show Jenkins roaming around the hotel for more than an hour.

 5. On Oct.
-6, Rosemont police announced though “no sign of foul play exists,” they are still investigating Jenkins’ death and looking for two individuals that checked in the hotel for the party.
+6, 2017, Rosemont police announced though “no sign of foul play exists,” they were still investigating Jenkins’ death and looking for two individuals that checked in the hotel for the party.

-One of the two people police are searching for is Shaniqua Watkins, who is wanted by police for theft or unauthorized use of a credit card and is being sought on four “active’’ arrest warrants, police said.
+One of the two people police searched for is Shaniqua Watkins, who is wanted by police for theft or unauthorized use of a credit card and is being sought on four “active’’ arrest warrants, police said.

 Martin has quesioned the validity of the police’s conclusion on her daughter’s death.
 If her daughter was drunk, she said, she would have had a hard time opening the freezer door on her own.